LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

 weak in radial direction.
 In addition to that the coordinate system also takes advantage of tokamak’s shape.
 Its rotational symmetry allows three-dimensional problem to be reduced into two dimensions.
-Poloidal cut through the torus, in :num:`Fig. #coordinates`, shows the cells are quadtrilaterally shaped and either aligned with or perpendicular to the magnetic field lines.
+Poloidal cut through the torus, in :numref:coordinates`, shows the cells are quadtrilaterally shaped and either aligned with or perpendicular to the magnetic field lines.